 Thanks to mobile components getting ever more powerful, along with improvements to the Android operating system, the best Android boxes can be excellent (and affordable) replacements for standard Windows desktop PCs.

-Over the past year we’ve seen Android-powered boxes take center-stage with Kodi streaming devices surging in popularity, to such an extent that Android boxes have almost become synonymous with Kodi boxes.
+Android boxes have also become very popular as Kodi streaming devices, to such an extent that Android boxes have almost become synonymous with Kodi boxes.